-When we walk, especially if the terrain is tricky, we tend to walk with our head down, focussing on just the few metres ahead.
+When we walk, especially if the terrain is tricky, we tend to walk with our head down, focusing on just the few meters ahead.
 While we are busy watching where to put our foot next, we are not taking note of our surroundings, which makes it less likely we can recognize them when we have to retrace our steps.

 Try and look around while you walk.
 Take note of any specific landscape features.
 Every now and again, turn around and look back over your shoulder so you know what the track will look like on your return.
 Constantly keep in mind your return journey.

 It’s happened – now what?